I recently read Matthew Continetti’s Oct. 7, 2017, article:

 Mr. Continetti is right about one thing: “Trump does not change.”
 So much for the president’s better angels maturing him into the job.
-Conversely, President Trump does change — he’s getting worse over time.
-He is enamored with his apparent Teflon image, which will certainly have its limits.
+Conversely President Trump does change — he’s getting worse over time.
+He’s enamored with his Teflon image, which certainly will have its limits.

-I will be deeply concerned if the overall coverage of Mr. Trump EVER gets to 50-50, negative-positive, because that is so far from reality.
-If we let the desensitization set in, we’re in grave danger. (“You said grave danger?”
-“Is there any other kind?”)
-Yes, journalists must stay laser-focused on what Trump “says, tweets, and does.”
+I’ll be deeply concerned if the overall coverage of Mr. Trump ever gets to 50-50, negative-positive, because that would be so far from reality.
+If we let the desensitization set in, we’re in grave danger.
+Yes, journalists must stay focused on what Trump “says, tweets, and does.”

 More Sen. Bob Corker

-Last week I highlighted Sen. Bob Corker’s (R-Tenn.) open criticism from a highly respected, clear-thinking Republican.
-Mr. Corker is chair of the Senate foreign relations committee.
+Last week I highlighted Sen. Bob Corker’s (R-Tenn.) open criticism of Donald, coming from a highly respected, clear-thinking Republican.
+Mr. Corker is chair of the Senate Foreign Relations Committee.
 He was an early supporter of Trump’s candidacy and presidency.
 He was on the short lists for vice president and secretary of state.
 And he was one of just several senators to forge personal relationships with the president and his family.

 Within the first several months of Mr. Trump’s tenure, Sen. Corker began reconsidering his position.
 His words are credible because of his early support and because Donald respected Bob enough to consider him for those two high-level positions.
 And — they were buds.
-It’s important to note that the president did not double-cross or disrespect Mr. Corker before the senator began his criticism.
+The president did not double-cross or disrespect Mr. Corker before the senator began his criticism.
 Bob simply started seeing reality.
 The president, however, is disrespecting Bob Corker these days.